Comparing Popper and Kuhn is not that easy because especially Karl Popper was a master

 new perspective of Popper Kuhn Debate / intelligent design vs evolution / TRUTH vs truths

-The Popper-Kuhn-debate is about the religious standpoint 'Reality = TRUTH rules behavior
+The Popper-Kuhn-debate is about the (religious) standpoint 'Truth or Lie' ('Reality = TRUTH driven behavior

 ) versus the pragmatic